Hana yori Dango Final: The Movie: Plot

 Back at the motel, Akira calls Tsukasa and informs him that the tiara will go on the black market in Hong Kong.
 Tsukushi and Tsukasa then plan to head there before Kaburagi arrives, saying that he heard about the auction.
 He gives them the five million to help them get the tiara back.
-Tsukushi and Tsukasa gamble the money at the roulette table in order to pay Kuburagi back.
+Tsukushi and Tsukasa gamble the money at the roulette table in order to pay Kaburagi back.
 As the wheel is spinning, the two notice the thief and Tsukasa chases him by jumping over the table, causing the ball to land next to the winning space.
 The thief gets away and Tsukushi is thrown out of the casino for refusing to hand over the money.
 Outside, she reunites with Tsukasa and the rest of F4, who Tsukasa has called.

 The five fly to Hong Kong in a private jet for the auction.
-They win the tiara back but Tsukushi sees Rui talking to the thief.
-She tells Tsukasa, but he does not believe her and the two fight.
+They win the tiara back.
+Tsukushi, still questioning if she should or not marry, sees Rui talking to the thief.
+She tells Tsukasa, but he does not believe her, and the two fight.
 The next day, Tsukushi boards the private jet, finding Tsukasa already there.
 They are still on bad terms.
 A flight attendant serves them spiked champagne, the two pass out and the thief steals the tiara again.

 They awake on an island where they wait for help.
 They realize that their wild goose chase around the world is similar to the story behind the tiara.
 After talking with Kaburagi about why he divorced his wife, Tsukushi asks Tsukasa what his dream is.
 He points at her.
 Just as Tsukushi is about to tell her dream in return, a helicopter arrives to pick them up.
 They arrive at an estate and confront the man who they saw at the auction.
-He reveals that the tiara plot is a ruse by their Tsukushi's parents to ensure that their marriage would be happy.
+He is an old friend of Kaoru Dōmyōji, who was who asked him to do it.
+Tsukasa can't believe his mother was capable of such a thing, and gets angry at her.
+It is then revealed that the tiara plot, a ruse to ensure that their marriage would be happy, was thought of by Tsukushi's parents, who asked Kaoru for her help.
 Everyone involved was part of the act.
 They finally marry in Ebisu, Tokyo.